-The University of Maine at Farmington Rehabilitation Services program is an applied human services degree aimed at helping people with at-risk conditions to function effectively in their living, learning and working environments.
-If you have a passion for working with people, this hands-on degree will prepare you to make a difference in the lives of others.
+The University of Maine at Farmington is the only public institution in New England to offer an undergraduate degree in Rehabilitation Services, an applied human services degree aimed at helping people with at-risk conditions to live independently and function effectively in their living, learning and working environments.
+If you have a passion for working with people, this experiential-focused program will prepare you to make a difference in the lives of others.

 The Rehabilitation Services curriculum is designed to prepare you to advocate with and for the needs of people with disabilities at both the individual and systems level.